This article has links to products and services we love, which we may make commission from.

 The City Centre is a bustling mix of people.

-Just because it is home to some of the most prestigious hotels in Edinburgh, doesn’t mean that there are some budget options available.
+Just because it is home to some of the most prestigious hotels in Edinburgh doesn’t mean some budget options are available.

-So, the City Centre is perfect for a romantic couple’s retreat, a group of friends or families visiting the Capital.
+So, the City Centre is perfect for a romantic couple’s retreat or a group of friends or families visiting the Capital.

 Edinburgh City Centre is actually two popular areas of the city combined.

-This is where parts of the Old Town and New Town live in harmony so you can have the history and the hype on your accommodation doorstep.
+This is where parts of the Old Town and New Town live harmoniously, so you can have the history and the hype on your accommodation doorstep.

-Take Princes Street Gardens as the divider, south of the Gardens is classified as the Old Town.
+Take Princes Street Gardens as the divider; the south of the Gardens is classified as the Old Town.

-• St Andrews Square – calm green space next to George Street
+- St Andrews Square – green space next to George Street

 Here’s our guide the best photo spots in Edinburgh